-Aesthetic value: The aesthetic importance of the character area to the townscape has been acknowledged in the inclusion of this area in the Trent & High Mersey Conservation Area (083) including the playing field to the east (see map 11).
-There are elements of planning in the design and layout of the new St Augustine's Church. communal value: There is the potential for a high degree of community teraction with the heritage assets of the character area.
-The old church forms art of a public area and an interpretation board has been provided by the annock Chase Heritage Trail project to enhance the appreciation of the eritage.
-The new St Augustine's church is a public place of worship and the nurch yard is also accessible to the public.
-The site of the grammar school and nurch Croft, however, are not accessible to the general public.
+Communal value: There is the potential for a high degree of community interaction with the heritage assets of the character area.
+The old church forms part of a public area and an interpretation board has been provided by the Cannock Chase Heritage Trail project to enhance the appreciation of the heritage.
+The new St Augustine's church is a public place of worship and the church yard is also accessible to the public.
+The site of the grammar school and Church Croft, however, are not accessible to the general public.